-Arcadia Exhibitions is pleased to present “Jennifer Manzella: City Blocks” in the Rosedale Gallery from April 15 through September 8, 2019.
+Arcadia Exhibitions is pleased to present “Jennifer Manzella: City Blocks” in the Rosedale Gallery from April 15 to December 8, 2019.

-Jennifer Manzella is an artist and printmaker who’s print-work is mainly created through relief and etching processes.
-She’s been an art educator for over 10 years and received an MFA in printmaking at The University of Georgia.
-Jennifer has been in numerous juried national and international exhibitions including two with the International Print Center in New York City.
-She has been involved in several public art projects in New York City and Philadelphia, has been a recipient of the Andy Warhol Foundation Grant, and has done several artist residencies included the Haystack Open Studio Residency at Haystack Mountain School of Crafts in Deer Isle, Maine.
+Manzella has been involved in several public art projects in New York City and Philadelphia, has been a recipient of an Andy Warhol Foundation Grant, and has undertaken several artist residencies including the Haystack Open Studio Residency at Haystack Mountain School of Crafts, Deer Isle, Maine.

-Born in Wilmington, Delaware but raised in Connecticut, she has lived in many different places on the east coast.
-Jennifer relocated back to Philadelphia, her adopted home, in the summer of 2016 after living in Athens, GA for 12 years.
-She currently teaches printmaking courses at Arcadia University and is a member of BYO Print, a print cooperative in Philadelphia.
+Born in Wilmington, Delaware, and raised in Connecticut, she relocated to Philadelphia in the summer of 2016 after living in Athens, Georgia for 12 years.
+She currently teaches printmaking courses at Arcadia University, and is a member of BYO Print, a print cooperative in Philadelphia.